Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 ### Cancel UI coroutine

-We can keep a reference to the [Job] object that `launch` function returns and use it to cancel coroutine when want to stop it.
+We can keep a reference to the [Job] object that `launch` function returns and use it to cancel coroutine when we want to stop it.
 Let us cancel the coroutine when pinkish circle is clicked:

 ```kotlin
 fun setup(hello: Text, fab: Circle) {